 If the child is determined eligible, an Individual Family Service Plan (IFSP) is developed with the parents within 45 days from the date of referral to discuss EI services that might help the child reach his or her developmental goals.
 Meetings are held every six months to review these goals and/or revise the plan.

 The Child Find Program was developed to identify at-risk children at an early age for physical and developmental disabilities in order to provide services as soon as possible through the Early Intervention Program.

 The main goal of the program is to assure all children have health insurance and a physician to provide well child care including developmental assessments.

 Families are provided with information on typically developing peers and given activities on what they can do to work with their child.

-CHILDREN WITH SPECIAL HEALTH CARE NEEDS (CSHCN) PROGRAM
+CHILDREN WITH SPECIAL HEALTH CARE NEEDS (CYSHCN) PROGRAM

-The Children with Special Health Care Needs Program seeks to improve the system of care for children with special health care needs from birth to 21 years of age and their families.
+The Children and Youth with Special Health Care Needs Program seeks to improve the system of care for children with special health care needs from birth to 21 years of age and their families.